Filter by Category

 Basic Fire Pumps

-with Retired Chief Mark Bouvier, Bristol Fire Department and Retired Assistant Chief Peter Coffey, Bristo Retired Chief Jeff Cousino, Lincoln Fire Department
+with Retired Assistant Chief Peter Coffey, Bristol Fire Retired Chief Jeff Cousino, Lincoln Fire

 This 2 day class is an introductory course on the basic theory and operation of centrifugal pumps.
 The course is designed to instruct the student in the various aspects of operating a pump, including the use of primers, relief valves and the various controls on a pump panel.
 The class will also touch upon some aspects of friction loss, relay pumping and flowing water to both hand lines and master streams.
 Topics will also cover working from both a draft and pressurized systems.
 Each student will be given an opportunity to use the skills learned during actual pumping conditions.